kartonfarkas/api_docs/source/suite/customers/customer_settings.rst

 * *name* is the customer's name

-For more information on the timezones available in the Suite, see :doc:`../appendices/time_zones`.
+For more information on the timezones available in Suite, see :doc:`../appendices/time_zones`.